fhoekstra/HaringEscherCPsat/README.md

 First, clone this repo or download a zip file and extract it, then open the project with your favorite IDE.
 This project only uses three standalone packages, and their own prerequisites.
 These are `numpy`, `matplotlib`, and Google's `ortools`.
 I suspect Numpy is in fact a prerequisite of OR-Tools, but I'm mentioning it separately just in case.
-Install them from the terminal with the command `pip install requirements.txt`, or navigate to them by hand if your IDE has integrated package management.
+Install them from the terminal with the command `pip install -r requirements.txt`, or navigate to them by hand if your IDE has integrated package management.

 Once these packages are working, an example script utilizing the main functionalities can be found in `main.py`.
 Set the `MODE` parameter to 0,1 or 2, and run the script.
 Take note that the script may take some minutes to terminate, if mode 0 or 1 are chosen for the demo.